textbook/flash/README.rst

       ]
     }

+If both the environment variable and the config file are provided, the environment variable takes precedence.

 If loading from ``config.json``, any value in the ``"services"`` settings that ``$LOOKS_LIKE_THIS`` (leading ``$``, capital letters and underscores only) will be assumed to be an environment variable and retrieved accordingly.
 This lets